 "It will leave you bloodless, and I mean that in the nicest possible way."

 - Alan Bradley, bestselling author of the Flavia de Luce Mysteries

-“Martin Michaud has written a sharp, intelligent thriller, enlivened by moments of humour and political allusions.”
+“Novelist Martin Michaud has produced a thriller that’s solid, fast-moving, intelligent, and enlivened by moments of sharp humour and political insight.”

-- MARIE-FRANCE BORNAIS, JOURNAL DE QUÉBEC
+- JOURNAL DE QUÉBEC